klaviyo/klaviyo-react-native-sdk/README.md

   not enough, perhaps due to some inconsistency in variable formatting within React Native build files.

 ### iOS
-> ⚠️ The Klaviyo Swift SDK supports iOS 13+.

-Requirements:
-- Minimum Deployment Target of `13.0` or higher, see below.

 After installing the npm package, run the following command in the `ios` directory of your React Native project.
 Install [Cocoapods](https://cocoapods.org/) if you have not already.
 ```sh